Diyala-OI/interface/README.md

 # Cakephp Diyala Interface
-This app uses the Cakephp 2 framework
+This is the development version of the Diyala interface at the University of Toronto.
+A working version of the Cakephp framework version 2 is needed to run this app.